Compassionate Community Project

 We believe that caring for one another at times of health crises or personal loss is everyone’s responsibility...and we want to live in a world where every person, every family and every community knows what to do when someone is ill, dying or grieving.

 We commit to building the possibility that all of us are members of a Compassionate Community, where everyone contributes to caring for others and all of us are cared for.

 our vision of a Compassionate Community Here in the Rogue Valley includes:

 A Network Hub(Services, education, resources, and providing a platform for community participation and agency collaboration); A Caring Neighbors Program (individual citizens-in-service to others); and Companion Training (community-wide groups being present and in service to those around them).

 The Compassionate Community Purpose:

-To strengthen the community's capacity to respond to death, dying, grief and health crises.
+To strengthen the community's capacity to respond to aging, illness, death, and bereavement.

 To reduce the negative impacts of loneliness and social isolation and mitigate medical costs incurred during the final years and months of life.